dglauber1/dglauber1.github.io/index.md

 > I think love ... is when we will
 > another's existence ...
 > Willing another's existence could
-> happrn near or far, across time.
+> happen near or far, across time.
 It's
 > not force or control, but a light
 > and steady touch, a presence and
 > attention.
 The steadiness of love,